knowledgepixels/slides/nanopub-ecosystem/slides.md

 - _Decentralized and open network of servers_
 - Layers of publishing services / querying services
-- Has been up continuously for more than 10 years

 ---

 <img src="https://nanodash.knowledgepixels.com/images/logo.svg" height="150px">

-- _Nanopublication client_
-- Allows for browsing and searching nanopublications
+- Web interface to browse and search nanopublications
-- Allows for publishing nanopublication via template-based forms (which are defined as nanopublications too)
+- ... and to publish nanopublication via template-based forms
-- Doesn't have any local database, but _gets all its data from the network_
+- Based on the services of the network (no local DB)

 **Try it out yourself:**